-Best Restaurants for Foodies in these Ontario Destinations
+Best restaurants for foodies in these Ontario destinations

 From Chinatown to Greektown, Little India to Little Italy and Kensington Market to St. Lawrence Market, Toronto is a multicultural city with a smorgasbord of flavours.

 Located in Toronto’s much-loved Little Italy neighbourhood on College Street, Giulietta has a lot to celebrate.
 Top Chef Canada runner-up Rob Rossi’s simple and authentic Italian menu also ranked number five in En Route Magazine’s best new restaurants list.